eth-act/zkevm-benchmark-workload/README.md

 Each zkVM benchmark implementation follows a common pattern:

 1. **Guest Program:**
-    - Located within the specific zkVM crate (e.g., `crates/zkevm-succinct/succinct-guest`).
+    - Located within the `ere-guests/` directory for the specific zkVM (e.g., `ere-guests/sp1/`, `ere-guests/openvm/`).
-    - Contains the Rust code that performs the core Ethereum block validation (`reth_stateless::validation::stateless_validation`).
+    - Contains the Rust code that executes the Ethereum state transition function(`reth_stateless::validation::stateless_validation`).
     - This code is compiled specifically for the target zkVM's architecture (e.g., RISC-V for SP1, MIPS for zkMIPS).
     - It reads block/witness data from its zkVM environment's standard input.
     - Uses platform-specific mechanisms (often `println!` markers) to delineate code regions for cycle counting.

 2. **Host Program:**
-    - Located within the specific zkVM crate (e.g., `crates/zkevm-succinct/succinct-host`).
+    - Located within `crates/ere-hosts/` with shared host logic across zkVM platforms.
     - A standard Rust binary that orchestrates the benchmarking.
     - Uses `witness-generator` to get test data and generate input data.
     - Invokes the corresponding zkVM SDK to execute the compiled Guest program ELF with the necessary inputs.
     - Collects cycle count metrics reported by the zkVM SDK.
     - Saves the results using the `metrics` crate into the appropriate subdirectory within `zkevm-metrics/`.

+3. **Automatic Patch Application:**
+    - The benchmark runner includes functionality to automatically apply precompile patches for each zkVM.

 ## Prerequisites

 1. **Rust Toolchain:** A standard Rust installation managed by `rustup`.
 2. **zkVM-Specific Toolchains:** Each zkVM requires its own SDK and potentially a custom Rust toolchain/target.
-Please refer to the `README.md` within the specific `crates/zkevm-*` directory (e.g., `crates/zkevm-succinct/README.md`) for detailed setup instructions for that platform.
+Please refer to the specific zkVM guest directory in `ere-guests/` (e.g., `ere-guests/sp1/README.md`, `ere-guests/openvm/README.md`) for detailed setup instructions for that platform.
 3. **Git:** Required for cloning the repository :)
 4. **Common Shell Utilities:** The scripts in the `./scripts` directory require a `bash`-compatible shell and standard utilities like `curl`, `jq`, and `tar`.